-- 010.02 For purposes of 92 NAC 51-010.01D5, 010.01D14 and 010.01D20 "special education endorsement" shall include any approvable endorsement under 92 NAC 51-010.01D except 010.01D8, 010.01D17 and excluding the specific endorsements of guidance and counseling, educational audiologist, vocational special needs, cooperative education diversified occupations and special services certificate for school transition specialist. - 010.03 Related Services Personnel and Paraprofessionals - 010.03A Related services personnel and paraprofessionals shall hold any Stateapproved or State-recognized certification, licensing, registration, or other comparable requirements that apply to the professional discipline in which those personnel are providing special education or related services. - 010.03B Related services personnel who deliver services in their discipline or profession shall not have had certification or licensure requirements waived on an emergency, temporary, or provisional basis. - 010.03C Paraprofessionals shall be appropriately trained and supervised by qualified special education personnel to be used to assist in the provision of special education and related services under this Chapter. - 010.03D A paraprofessional shall not teach, as defined in Neb.
-Rev. Stat.
-79-101.12. - 010.04 Personnel providing special education services who do not hold Department of Education certification and endorsement, shall be licensed by the appropriate State of Nebraska Board of Examiners. - 010.05 Personnel employed by approved service agencies shall be certified by the Department of Education or shall hold the credential or training required by the licensing standard under which the service providers operate. - 010.06 Educational Interpreters - 010.06A In order to be a qualified educational sign language interpreter for the purposes of 92 NAC 51-010.06, an individual must attain and maintain one or more of the following competency levels as measured by the following assessments: - 010.06A1 Educational Interpreter Performance Assessment (EIPA), Competency level 3.5 or above - 010.06A2 Registry of Interpreters of the Deaf Certification (RID)
+- 010.02 For purposes of 92 NAC 51-010.01D5, 010.01D14 and 010.01D20 "special education endorsement" shall include any approvable endorsement under 92 NAC 51-010.01D except 010.01D8, 010.01D17 and excluding the specific endorsements of guidance and counseling, educational audiologist, vocational special needs, cooperative education diversified occupations and special services certificate for school transition specialist. - 010.03 Related Services Personnel and Paraprofessionals - 010.03A Related services personnel and paraprofessionals shall hold any Stateapproved or State-recognized certification, licensing, registration, or other comparable requirements that apply to the professional discipline in which those personnel are providing special education or related services. - 010.03B Related services personnel who deliver services in their discipline or profession shall not have had certification or licensure requirements waived on an emergency, temporary, or provisional basis.

+- 010.03C Paraprofessionals shall be appropriately trained and supervised by qualified special education personnel to be used to assist in the provision of special education and related services under this Chapter. - 010.03D A paraprofessional shall not teach, as defined in Neb.
+Rev. Stat. §79-101.12. - 010.04 Personnel providing special education services who do not hold Department of Education certification and endorsement, shall be licensed by the appropriate State of Nebraska Board of Examiners. - 010.05 Personnel employed by approved service agencies shall be certified by the Department of Education or shall hold the credential or training required by the licensing standard under which the service providers operate. - 010.06 Qualified Educational Sign Language Interpreters - 010.06A In order to be a qualified educational sign language interpreter for the purposes of 92 NAC 51-010.06, an individual must attain and maintain one or more of the following competency levels as measured by the following assessments have a high school diploma, high school equivalency diploma or higher, and meet the requirements of 92 NAC 51-010.06A1 or 010.06A2: - 010.06A1 Receive a passing score on the EIPA written exam, and attain and maintain one or more of the following competency levels as measured by the following assessments: